11135115/MA4128Assessment/Python for Finance-BrandonODriscoll.md

 In contrast to the majority of other programming languages, Python uses indentation www.it-ebooks.info for marking code blocks instead of parentheses, brackets, or semicolons.
+Python can be used for any programming task, from GUI programming to web programming with everything else in between.
+It's quite efficient, as much of its activity is done at the C level.
+Python is just a layer on top of C.